twicks95/owallet-next-app/README.md

 ## About The Project

-We live in an age of advanced technology and a modern lifestyle nowadays.
+We live in an age of advanced technology and modern lifestyle today.
+To support productivity in this fast-paced era, this application was created to help anyone make the process of sending money for any need anywhere and anytime easily without having to go to an ATM machine.

 ## Built With